 The best governance systems aren’t flashy.
 They’re trusted.
 They adapt without unraveling.
-They guide without micromanaging.
-They make the right behaviors easier, and the wrong ones harder.
+They steer without micromanagement.
+They make the right behaviors easier and the wrong ones harder.

 Here’s our A to Z guide to what exceptional governance actually looks like.